Rowson3D/Steps-Counter/README.md

 *   The code is structured in a modular way for easy understanding and maintenance.
 *   Error handling is implemented to provide a better user experience.
-*   The program uses a dialog box for batch size input.
+*   The program uses a spinbox for batch size input.
-*   The batch size is validated in the dialog, preventing the program from crashing.
+*   The batch size is validated when the user unfocuses, preventing the program from crashing.
 *   A message box is shown if no images are found in the given directory.
 *   A message box is shown if no suitable results are found using the given parameters.
 *   The repeats folder name is copied to clipboard for easy pasting.
+* The settings for a dataset (images found, repeats, epochs, total steps, batch size, and step mode) will automatically be written to a file in the "suggestions" folder.

 ## To Do